wallarm/product-documentation/README.md

 # Wallarm Overview

-Wallarm API Security Platform is uniquely suited to protect your cloud applications and APIs.
+Wallarm platform is uniquely suited to protect your cloud applications and APIs.
 Its hybrid architecture safeguards your resources by offering:

 * Protection from hacker attacks.
 * Automatic detection of [vulnerabilities](../glossary-en.md#vulnerability).